-- I4.4 If necessary, a route other than a normal line manager may be used to raise such issues.
-Examples of such routes are: - Chief Finance Officer & Monitoring Officer of Cleveland Police - Chief of Staff & Monitoring Officer of the OPCC - Directorate of Standards and Ethics - Staff Associations - 14.5 There may be circumstances where a person may prefer to contact an external agency through the following contacts: - The Force Auditors - Action Fraud - Public Concern at Work independent charity offering free advice on fraud or other issues of malpractice - Crimestoppers - If a person decides to take the matter outside the organisation, they should ensure that they do not disclose 'Official Sensitive' marked information. - 14.7 The Public Interest Disclosure Act 1998 protects employees who report suspected fraud or corruption activities from any reprisals, as long as they meet the rules set out in the Act.
-Put simply, the rules for making a protected disclosure are: - The information disclosed is made in good faith - The person making the disclosure must believe it to be substantially true - The person making the disclosure must not act maliciously or make false allegations - The person making the allegation must not be seeking any personal gain. - 14.8 Under the Act, the designated officer required to receive disclosures is the Chief Constable's Chief Finance Officer and Monitoring Officer, and the PCC's Chief of Staff and Monitoring Officer. - 14.9 Members of the public are also encouraged to report concerns through any of the above avenues. - I4.10 Allegations/concerns can be made anonymously; however, it should be noted that such cases can be more difficult to investigate.
-The likelihood of action will depend on: - The seriousness of issues raised - Credibility of the concern - Likelihood of confirming the allegation from attributable sources. - 14.11 The OPCC and the Force can be expected to deal swiftly and thoroughly with any person(s) who attempts to defraud the organisation or who are corrupt and therefore should be considered as robust in dealing with financial malpractice. - I5 PREVENTION
+- If necessary, a route other than a normal line manager may be used to raise such issues.
+Examples of such routes are: - Chief Finance Officer & Monitoring Officer of Cleveland Police; - Chief Executive and Monitoring Officer & Monitoring Officer of the OPCC; - Directorate of Standards and Ethics; - Staff Associations. - 14.5 There may be circumstances where a person may prefer to contact an external agency through the following contacts: - The Force Auditors; - Action Fraud; - Public Concern at Work independent charity offering free advice on fraud or other issues of malpractice; - Crimestoppers. - If a person decides to take the matter outside the organisation, they should ensure that they do not disclose 'Official Sensitive' marked information. - 14.7 The Public Interest Disclosure Act 1998 protects employees who report suspected fraud or corruption activities from any reprisals, as long as they meet the rules set out in the Act.
+Put simply, the rules for making a protected disclosure are: - The information disclosed is made in good faith; - The person making the disclosure must believe it to be substantially true; - The person making the disclosure must not act maliciously or make false allegations; - The person making the allegation must not be seeking any personal gain. - 14.8 Under the Act, the designated officer required to receive disclosures is the Chief Constable's Chief Finance Officer and Monitoring Officer, and the Chief Executive and Monitoring Officer. - 14.9 Members of the public are also encouraged to report concerns through any of the above avenues. - I4.10 Allegations/concerns can be made anonymously; however, it should be noted that such cases can be more difficult to investigate.
+The likelihood of action will depend on: - The seriousness of issues raised; - Credibility of the concern; - Likelihood of confirming the allegation from attributable sources. - I4.11 The OPCC and the Force can be expected to deal swiftly and thoroughly with any person(s) who attempts to defraud the organisation or who are corrupt and therefore should be considered as robust in dealing with financial malpractice.